 Sun Gold tomatoes are cherry tomatoes.
 They’re small but mighty, and may well be the first tomato that ripens in your garden.
 They are a pale orange colour when they first start to ripen.
 The colour deepens to a rich orange as they become ripe (and sweet).

-Sun Gold tomatoes were bred by.
-Sungold tomatoes are the one hybrid tomato that heirloom gardeners are willing to make an exception for.
-This new kid on the block certainly deserves a spot in your garden.
+Sun Gold tomatoes were bred by the Tokita Seed Company in Japan as part of their “Sun” series.
+Sungold tomatoes are the one hybrid tomato that heirloom-obsessed gardeners are willing to make an exception for.
+This relative new kid on the block certainly deserves a spot in your garden.

 - Botanical Interests (Colorado) sells Sun Gold tomato seeds